We may earn affiliate commissions for the recommended products. Learn more.

 Interface and ease of use✅ Yes❌ No

 The key differences between these services emerged clearly during testing.
-Aura's alert system detected and reported threats within as little as five minutes, while LifeLock could take more than 24 hours for the same alerts.
+Aura's alert system detected and reported threats within as little as 5 minutes, while LifeLock could take more than 24 hours for the same alerts.
 This isn't just a numbers game, though.
 In real identity theft scenarios, those hours matter.

 LifeLock's core identity protection works well, and the Norton 360 integration adds solid security features.
 But using it means dealing with separate interfaces and understanding a complex pricing structure.
 The renewal rates jump significantly after the first year, particularly for family plans.